Sitecore/Windows-Terminal-DevEx-improvements/README.md

 ## Install Oh My Posh

-- In Terminal run:
+- In Terminal run: `Install-Module posh-git -Scope CurrentUser`
-  Install-Module posh-git -Scope CurrentUser
-- Confirm that you trust the repository with "a"
+- Confirm that you trust the repository with  `a`

-- Run: Install-Module oh-my-posh -Scope CurrentUser
+- Run: `Install-Module oh-my-posh -Scope CurrentUser`
-- Confirm that you trust the repository with "a"
+- Confirm that you trust the repository with `a`

-- Run: Install-Module -Name PSReadLine -AllowPrerelease -Force
+- Run: `Install-Module -Name PSReadLine -AllowPrerelease -Force`

-- Run: Install-Module -Name Terminal-Icons -Repository PSGallery
+- Run: `Install-Module -Name Terminal-Icons -Repository PSGallery`

 ### Test Oh My Posh